Renewing Your Registration

 registration fee (PDF) will vary depending on the registered gross weight.

 The applicant’s county of residence may implement an annual $5 fee for local use for each non-exempt vehicle registered to an address in that county.
 The $5 is collected by PennDOT at the time a vehicle is initially registered and annually at the time the registration is renewed.
 The fee is based on the number of years a customer registers their vehicle.
 Customers who register their vehicle for multiple years will pay the annual $5 fee for every year of registration.
 This means customers will pay a fee of $10 for a two-year and $25 for a five-year vehicle registration.
-For more information regarding the fee for local use, refer to the Fee for Local Use – Participating Counties Fact Sheet, found on our website.
+For more information regarding the fee for local use, refer to the Fee for Local Use – Participating Counties Fact Sheet (PDF).

 Optional Two-Year Registration Renewal